-- Eight projects worth \$465 thousand have been completed, aiming to increase the number of primary healthcare providers and enhance their capacities and knowledge. - Some of these projects have responded to the ongoing-armed conflicts in the most affected areas.
+Eight projects worth \$465 thousand have been completed, aiming to increase the number of primary healthcare providers and enhance their capacities and knowledge.

+Some of these projects have responded to the ongoing-armed conflicts in the most affected areas.
 In this regard, the SFD provided training to 25 psychologists to qualify them as national trainers in psychosocial rehabilitation of victims of crises in the Capital City, Al-Hudaidah, Dhamar and Sa'adah Governorates.
-The training aims to provide support to the psychosocially afflicted people. - Training was also provided to 5male and female physicians working in Haradh General Hospital and the Republican Hospital Authority (Hajjah) in healthcare of premature infants and newborns in addition to 16 general practitioners from 7 districts of lbb Governorate.
-The training focused on mental health and recognition of psychological and physical disorders and treating them, referral to specialized centers, and health education for family and community. - The SFD also upgraded 35 high-school graduates (17 female) in Al-Maharah Governorate in a threeyear diploma program in professional nursing, laboratories and paramedics.
-Similarly, 40 male and female one-year nursing diploma holders in Taiz Governorate have been upgraded to threeyear graduates, with priority given to technicians working in main hospitals in Taiz City, followed by health centers, with the former being referral facilities and the neediest to nursing staff. - The SFD also trained 42 community midwives (CMWs) from Shabwah and Ibb Governorates on community-based maternal and neonatal health.
-The training provided the midwives with knowledge and skills required to provide healthcare for mothers before and after childbirth and during pregnancy, as well as attending
+The training aims to provide support to the psychosocially afflicted people.

+Training was also provided to 5male and female physicians working in Haradh General Hospital and the Republican Hospital Authority (Hajjah) in healthcare of premature infants and newborns in addition to 16 general practitioners from 7 districts of Ibb Governorate.
+The training focused on mental health and recognition of psychological and physical disorders and treating them, referral to specialized centers, and health education for family and community.

+The SFD also upgraded 35 high-school graduates (17 female) in Al-Maharah Governorate in a three-year diploma program in professional nursing, laboratories and paramedics.
+Similarly, 40 male and female one-year nursing diploma holders in Taiz Governorate have been upgraded to three-year graduates, with priority given to technicians working in main hospitals in Taiz City, followed by health centers, with the former being referral facilities and the neediest to nursing staff.

-- emergency delivery, care of infants and newborns and neonatal resuscitation.
+The SFD also trained 42 community midwives (CMWs) from Shabwah and Ibb Governorates on community-based maternal and neonatal health.
+The training provided the midwives with knowledge and skills required to provide healthcare for mothers before and after childbirth and during pregnancy, as well as attending emergency delivery, care of infants and newborns and neonatal resuscitation.
 The program also included provision of skills to conduct home visits and provide healthcare for mothers, children and girls of childbearing age.
 The female participants received kits containing tools and equipment for neonatal resuscitation.
 Likewise, 20 CMWs have been trained from the Capital City, and Marib, Sana'a, Al-Mahweet and Al-Jawf Governorates as trainers on the community maternal and neonatal healthcare program.
 The activity included practical training and field visits.
-Moreover, the SFD trained 12 female nurses working in Haradh General and Republican Hospitals (Hajjah) on healthcare of the premature and newborn healthcare. - In addition, the SFD provided training to 48 health workers (29 females) from 10 districts of Sa'adah Governorate on Integrated Management of Childhood Illness (IMCI), focusing on reducing morbidity and mortality among children under five years as well as to24 primary-healthcare services providers in rural health centers and hospitals in 10 districts of the governorate on health education.
-The training aimed to strengthen health workers' knowledge, information and educational skills to change the incorrect practices in order to prevent diseases and enhance public health. - In addition, the SFD trained 50 school management members and social workers (including 17 females) from ten schools in Hajjah and Abs Cities on school mental health and providing educational, psychological and social support services. - Finally, six-month training onhealth management was provided to 49 health staff (12 female) of Health Offices in 9 districts of Amran Governorate.
+Moreover, the SFD trained 12 female nurses working in Haradh General and Republican Hospitals (Hajjah) on healthcare of the premature and newborn healthcare.

+In addition, the SFD provided training to 48 health workers (29 females) from 10 districts of Sa'adah Governorate on Integrated Management of Childhood Illness (IMCI), focusing on reducing morbidity and mortality among children under five years as well as to 24 primary-healthcare services providers in rural health centers and hospitals in 10 districts of the governorate on health education.
+The training aimed to strengthen health workers' knowledge, information and educational skills to change the incorrect practices in order to prevent diseases and enhance public health.

+In addition, the SFD trained 50 school management members and social workers (including 17 females) from ten schools in Hajjah and Abs Cities on school mental health and providing educational, psychological and social support services.

+Finally, six-month training on health management was provided to 49 health staff (12 female) of Health Offices in 9 districts of Amran Governorate.
 The training aimed to provide participants with the knowledge and skills necessary to improve performance in health services.